-- invasion of sexual privacy and voyeurism (e.g., observing or recording others engaged in sexual activity, whether in-person or through audio or video recording or streaming, without the consent of all involved); - taking intimate pictures of another, but then distributing the pictures to others without the photographed person's consent; - engaging in sexual activity with another while knowingly infected with a sexually transmitted diseases (STD) without informing the other person of such infection; - exposing of a person's genitals in non-consensual circumstances; - prostitution or soliciting another community member; - incest.
+- invasion of sexual privacy and voyeurism (e.g. observing or recording others engaged in sexual activity, whether in-person or through audio or video recording or streaming, without the consent of all involved); - taking intimate pictures of another, but then distributing the pictures to others without the photographed person's consent; - engaging in sexual activity with another while knowingly infected with a sexually transmitted disease (STD) without informing the other person of such infection; - exposing of a person's genitals in non-consensual circumstances; - prostitution or soliciting another community member; - incest.

-Domestic Violence refers to physical violence, threats of violence or acts of physical intimidation or coercion, isolation, stalking or other forms of verbal, emotional, sexual or economic abuse directed towards (i) a current or former spouse or intimate partner; (ii) a person with whom one shares a child; or (iii) anyone who is protected from the Respondent's acts under the domestic or family violence laws of New York.
-This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure or wound someone.
-Domestic violence can be a single act or a pattern of behavior in relationships.22
+Domestic Violence refers to physical violence, threats of violence or acts of physical intimidation or coercion, isolation, stalking or other forms of verbal, emotional, sexual, or economic abuse directed towards threaten, blame, hurt, injure, or wound someone.
+Domestic violence can be a single act or a pattern of behavior in relationships.39

+- a current or former spouse or intimate partner; - a person with whom one shares a child; or (iii) anyone who is protected from the Respondent's acts under the domestic or family violence laws of New York.
+This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce,